asdmega/Voice_program/README.md

 4. Click **Connect** – the application will send a secured greeting.
 5. Accept incoming calls when prompted.
 6. Use **Mute** to disable microphone transmission.
-7. Adjust audio processing parameters in the **Audio Processing** panel.

 The debug log shows connection status, packet statistics, and audio processor state.